lospoy/chirp/README.md

 - Pre-hydration using tRPC's SSG Helper
 - Prisma/SQL database
 - Authentication with Clerk
-- Endpoints with tRPC on the frontend
+- Endpoints with tRPC
+- Data validation with Zod
 - Continuous deployment with Vercel and Github CI

 ## Local Installation